donutcake1/tc_build/README.md

-# Trinity Core Build 7.3.5.26972
+# Trinity Core Build 7.3.5.26972 (master)
 TrinityCore built with CMake.
 You still need to compile it using any C++ compiler.
+The build is actual on 13:43 GMT+3 28/07/2018.

 # Description (from official repo)
 TrinityCore is a MMORPG Framework based mostly in C++.